 - Doing a Hoist with all items selected and switching to Flat view

-The main purpose of item Homes is of course to show items in their most appropriate context, so links to items will show these :
+The main purpose of item Home is of course to show items in their most appropriate context, so hyperlinks will show the item :

 - In the current grid if the item is already there